Username or Email Address

 This construction has also become the first development in the world to obtain BREEAM Sustainable Community status, which is certainly something that we are delighted to have been involved with.

-Once phase one was complete, we were instructed to complete two further buildings on the site.
-This signifies the complete confidence that the leading project team had in our ability and expertise, and demonstrates our commitment to consistently exceed the brief.
+As a result, once phase one was complete, we were instructed to complete two further buildings on the site.
+Subsequently, this signifies the complete confidence that the leading project team had in our ability and expertise, and demonstrates our commitment to consistently exceed the brief.